Jagadguru Adi Shankara: Plot

-During his philosophical tour which spans the cities of Srisailam, Sringeri, Srirangam, Pithapuram, Nashik, Khajuraho, Ujjain, Kathmandu, Simhachalam, Aravalli, Varanasi, Madurai, Pushpagiri, Kurukshetra, Khandwa, Dwaraka, Kumbakonam, Draksharamam, Ajanta, Somnath, Kolar, Konark, Murudeshwara, Kanyakumari, Badrinath, Nanjangud, Guruvayur, Dandakaranya, Alampuram, Shravanabelagola, Sarnath, Chidambaram, Puri, Tirumala, Haridwar, Taxila, Prayagraj, Ayodhya, Patna, Parli, Srikalahasti and Bhimashankara, Shankara gets a chance to debate with Maṇḍana Miśra.
-While Miśra is about to give up, his wife Ubhaya Bharati challenges Shankara by asking some questions on sex and related subjects.
+During his philosophical tour which spans the cities of Srisailam, Sringeri, Srirangam, Pithapuram, Nashik, Khajuraho, Ujjain, Kathmandu, Simhachalam, Aravalli, Kanchipuram, Varanasi, Madurai, Pushpagiri, Kurukshetra, Khandwa, Dwaraka, Kumbakonam, Draksharamam, Ajanta, Somnath, Kolar, Konark, Murudeshwara, Kanyakumari, Badrinath, Nanjangud, Guruvayur, Dandakaranya, Alampuram, Shravanabelagola, Sarnath, Chidambaram, Puri, Tirumala, Haridwar, Taxila, Prayagraj, Ayodhya, Patna, Parli, Srikalahasti and Bhimashankara.
+Along the way, he recruits three direct disciples; Padmapadacharya, who was named so because he crossed the Ganga river on a lotus flower bridge when Shankara called him, Totakacharya, who spontaneously composed the Totakashtakam and Hastamalaka, who was already a child genius on Advaita philosophy when he met Shankara.
+While in Varanasi, Shankara meets Goddess Ganga, who gives him a few scriptures to study.

+Shankara gets a chance to debate with Maṇḍana Miśra.
+While Miśra is about to give up, his wife Ubhaya Bharati challenges Shankara by asking some questions on love, sex and related subjects.
 As Shankara is a Sanyasi, he cannot answer her questions.
 He then asks for a recess of 15 days.
 He later does Parakaya Pravesha and enters the dead body of King Amaraka Maharaju.
-He then makes love with his wife and learns and gets the answers to the questions posed by Ubhaya Bharati.
-Although being a sage, he performs the rituals of his dead mother by invoking Lord Shiva.
-This factor irks the elders of his religion.
-However, they repent for their actions later.
-Finally, having occupied 'Sarvagnapeetha' of Kashmir, Adi Shankara walks through the Himalayas, gets salvation and merges into Lord Shiva.
-He is believed to merge into Shiva at present-day Kedarnath.
+He then makes love with his wife and learns and gets the answers to the questions posed by Ubhaya Bharati, who declares him to be undefeatable, and Mandana Misra joins Shankara as his fourth direct disciple, assuming the name Sureśvara.
+He assigns them as the custodians of four cardinal monasteries.
+Padmapada for Puri (East), Totakacharya for Joshimath (North), Hastamalaka for Dwaraka (West) and Suresvara for Sringeri (South).